 For a full list of all changes in this release, read the Mobile Studio 2020.1 release notes.

-As Arm-based processors are very widespread in the smartphone industry, it is impossible for us to test our tools on all devices available for sale to the public.
+Because Arm-based processors are very widespread in the smartphone industry, it is impossible for us to test our tools on all devices available for sale to the public.
 However, we do test internally with a wide range of Android devices.
 In this release, we are able to confirm support for the following devices, in addition to the existing devices listed on our supported devices page:

-We would love to hear what you think about Arm Mobile Studio, what you would like to see in the future versions, and how we can enhance your development workflow.
+We would like to hear what you think about Arm Mobile Studio, what you would like to see in the future versions, and how we can enhance your development workflow.
 Please send us your comments and feedback.

 Download Arm Mobile Studio 2020.1